Finding work in Spain can be very difficult as an expat, and those already working in Spain would do well to hold onto

 Being self-employed in Spain

-Given the poor state of the economy and lack of decent job opportunities, many expats have had to turn to self-employment to work in Spain – many finding success in the IT sector or in improvements and repairs.
+Given the poor state of the economy and lack of decent job opportunities, and even more so after Covid-19, many expats have had to turn to self-employment to work in Spain – many finding success in the IT sector or in improvements and repairs.

 The actual process of working as a self-employed person in Spain (known as an autonómo) is quite straightforward, but expats interested in doing so will need a financial consultant called an asesor to help them get established, and handle their income tax returns and IVA (the Spanish equivalent of value-added tax).

 Anyone from another EU country can come to Spain and start work without any special requirements, but this is not the case for non-EU nationals (which includes UK citizens after Brexit), who will need a Cuenta Propia permit to legally do this kind of work.

 Being self-employed also legally requires contributions to the health and pension system, the cost of which increases with age.
 There is no sliding scale of contributions whereby someone pays more as they earn more.
 This is a significant hurdle for someone who aims to set up a business but does not have much money behind them.

 Earnings tend to be lower in Spain than elsewhere in Europe, and monthly costs are high from the get-go.
 Expats will also need to take into account that their asesor will charge them for their three-monthly IVA returns and a yearly tax return.
-Thus, expats planning on raking in the cash as a self-employed worker should think twice, since it is going to cost several thousand euros a year just to operate legally.
+Expats planning on raking in the cash as a self-employed worker should therefore think twice, since it will cost several thousand euros a year just to operate legally.

 Expats can also choose to increase their monthly contribution payments to provide for unemployment and illness benefits.